PlaidWeb/publ-site/content/manual/recipes/Crawler mitigations.md

 In this day and age it's necessary to have mitigations in place to prevent badly-behaving web crawlers from taking down every single website.
 Both legitimate search bots *and* things like AI/LLM crawlers do a bunch of nasty tricks to try to extract as much detail as possible from a website, even when signals are present to indicate which pages are worth crawling.

 This recipe is a starting point for implementing a simple "sentience check" into Publ websites, which has shown itself to be just as effective as more heavyweight options such as Anubis or Cloudflare's "managed challenge" CAPTCHA.
+It takes advantage of the following facts:

+* Crawler bots do not reliably store and send cookies
+* They often randomize IP addresses and their `User-Agent` strings
+* Many crawler networks will see an [HTTP 502 error](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/502) to indicate that a website has gone down and it should back off for a bit

-Setting it up is pretty simple:
+Setting this mitigation up is pretty simple:

 1. Add the following functions to your `app.py`: